Different Types of Silicon Nitride Ceramics

 However, this work led to the development of a number of other industrial applications for these materials, such as in metal forming, industrial wear and molten metal handling.

 The different types of silicon nitride, RBSN, HPSN, SRBSN and SSN, result from their method of fabrication, which governs their resulting properties and applications.

 RBSN is made by carefully nitriding a silicon (Si) ‘dough’ or compact at about 1450°C. During the reaction the Si3N4 grows in the porosity in the compact.
 This results in little dimensional change accompanied by an increase in density.
 This feature is the biggest benefit of RBSN, as it often allows parts to be made to near net shape without the need for subsequent expensive grinding operations.

-A consequence of this reaction is that the final product contains porosity and as such its mechanical properties are inferior to those of the other types of silicon nitride, as shown in the table below.
+A consequence of this reaction is that the final product contains porosity and as such its mechanical properties are inferior to those of the other types, as shown in the table below.
 However, the material is relatively cheap to produce and has found application particularly as kiln furniture.

 HPSN was developed in the 1960s and 1970s with the aim of allowing engineers to utilise some of the outstanding properties of Si3N4, which couldn't be achieved with RBSN.
 HPSN is made by adding a flux (usually magnesia) to a fine Si3N4 powder and then pressing the powder in a graphite die typically at 1800°C and 40MPa of pressure.
 The resultant body is fully dense with excellent mechanical properties (see below).

 These HPSNs have found application as cutting tools for example.
 Applications tend to be for relatively simple shapes as the hot pressed ‘billet’ must be diamond ground to obtain the required profile.
 As a result, HPSN parts tend to be expensive and have now largely been superseded by SSN.